Michael Bloomberg's security detail was attacked today

 Authorities say the bus was rear-ended by a truck in the eastbound lanes, near the Bronx River Parkway, just after 1 p.m.

 Eleven passengers on the bus and the bus driver were treated for injuries that were not considered life-threatening, officials said.The driver of the truck was also injured.
+It is not clear what caused the crash, which backed up eastbound traffic.

 The Bronx-bound express bus was operating on theBXM11 line,which runs from Midtown to the Wakefield section of the Bronx.